OHIO FROM A TO Z

 Ohio has 88 COUNTIES.
 The largest county is Ashtabula and Lake County is the smallest.
 Cuyahoga has the largest population and Risingsun (actually a village) has the smallest.
 Fostoria is the only city situated in 3 counties (Seneca, Hancock & Wood).
 To commemorate Ohio's bicentennial in 2003, a barn painter painted a bicentennial mural on a barn in each county.
 The term county is the level of local government below the state itself.

 No Mesozoic rocks are believed to be in Ohio so there probably were not any DINOSAURS, but the state is home to some of the best fossil-collecting fields in the world and many are located within State Parks.
 Fossil Park in Sylvania is one of just a handful of parks of its kind in the nation, and one of only two prime Devonian Era sites on the entire planet.
 Bones of Pleistocene mammals, including the mammoth, have been excavated.
 Most of the remains have come from cave or bog sites that have been systematically excavated.
 A Giant Roach Fossil has been found in a coal mine.
-The State Fossil is the Trilobite.
+The Tribobite is the State Fossil

 The Ohio Department of EDUCATION oversees public education.
 It is provided free and is compulsory for any child from 6 to 18.
 The State also has private schools and homeschooling is popular.
 The first kindergarten in the country began in Columbus.
 The concept of a school superintendent was created in Ohio and it had the first graded school system in the country.
 Information about schools in Ohio is available from GreatSchools and SchoolBug.
 There is Pencil Sharpener Museum in Logan.